secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/self-managed/cloud-licensing.md

 Knowing whether to provide an Offline or Legacy License will depend on the customer's specific scenario and what they request, but the following may be helpful:

 - Offline licenses are preferred by GitLab over Legacy Licenses as they allow the customer to more easily provide usage data.
 These work best for customers who cannot use a Cloud License because their instance is air-gapped or not connected to the internet.
 However, in order to use an Offline Cloud License, the customer must be on 15.0 or higher.
-- Legacy licenses can be sent when a customer is unwilling or unable to upgrade to Gitlab version 14.1 or higher, or is concerned about sharing Subscription Data.
+- Legacy licenses can be sent when a customer is unwilling or unable to upgrade to GitLab version 14.1 or higher, or is concerned about sharing Subscription Data.

 #### 2. Are reseller purchases considered the same as sales-assisted?
 If a customer purchased after 2022-07-07 and needs a Legacy License, should we send them to their Account Manager to go through the exemption process, or do we treat them the same as web-direct and give them a Legacy License file, no questions asked?